AGTTeam/AGTTSite/content/blog/0033.2022-05-31-holo2-patch-release/en.md

 **Have any questions or issues?**
 Please read the [Patch Guide](/holo2/guide/nds) before asking!

 **Want to get in touch?**
-Join our [discord server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!
+Join our [Discord Server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!